The Clear Edge

 This diagnostic reveals current capacity and required intervention.
 Next section: Exact protocols for each drain type.

-Monthly energy checks reveal depletion.
-Most founders stop there.
-Here’s exactly how to reverse depletion and rebuild sustainable capacity.
+Monthly energy checks reveal where you’re running down, and most founders stop there; here’s how to actually reverse that depletion and rebuild sustainable capacity.

-Move 1: Install Hard Capacity Boundaries (Week 1)
+Move 1: Install Hard Capacity Boundaries In Week 1

 Most $120K+ founders work 50–60 hours weekly.
 Feels necessary.